avcoat/ecp_lab/doc/KUBECTL_UPDATE_APP.md

             - image: registry-qcc.quantil.com/oe-tools/dummy-flask-app:1.5.0
 ```

 Although assigning public IP to deployments its not recomanded.
-Deployment are not for `stateful` resources such as unique network identifiers like Public IP.
+Deployment are not recomanded `stateful` resources for pods, such as unique network identifiers like Public IP.

 We can continue with deployment update without public IP.

 ### Updating without Reserve Public IP's